 1. Bodmin cycling loop

 We’ve got a very soft spot for this stunning area of Cornwall, having spent many summer holidays here as children.
+Plus the bike trails in Cornwall are a big draw.

 As soon as you’ve escaped the straight, fast B3268 out of Bodmin you’re onto a network of ancient, high-banked lanes (Part of the NCR3 and the Cornish Way).
 These take you down through the timeless village of Luxulyan, past a turn that takes you to the world-famous Eden Project and then on to the charming, chocolate box seaside villages of Fowey and Polruan.